learn-anything/alfred-workflows/contributing.md

 Ensure your pull request adheres to the following guidelines:
 - Search included workflows before adding a new one, as yours may be a duplicate.
 - Use the following format: `[Workflow name](link) - Description.`
-- The workflow should be put into its appropriate category (Pick the one you think is closest if you are not sure).
+- The workflow should be put into its appropriate category.
+Pick the one you think is closest if you are not sure.
 - Omit `Alfred` in workflow name as it is implied.
 - Start the description with a capital and end with a full stop/period.
 - Don't start the description with `A` or `An`.